Youngertss/easy_gem/README.md

 <h1>Site for gambling</h1>

-This project combines in itself such technologies as:
+### FastAPI → async backend

-- <h6>FastAPI</h6> -> async backend:
+- PostgreSQL database
-    - Postgresql database;
+- Alembic migrations
-    - Alembic migrations;
+- Redis pub/sub with channels to conduct chat messaging along with websocket
-    - Redis pub/sub with channels to conduct chat messaging;
+- Celery & Flower are expected in future (probably)

-    - ◦Cerely & flower are expected in future (probably).
+### React → frontend (Create React App)

-- <h6>React</h6> -> frontent (react create app):
+- Zustand as storage to store user info

-    - Zustand as storage to store user info.
+### Docker

-- <h6>Docker</h6> -> to run Redis server. (more usage in future are expexted)
+- To run Redis server (more usage in future is expected)

 Now 2 games are available: SafeHack and FortuneWheel.